yosokus/symfony-core-bundle-dev/README.md

 RPSCoreBundle
 =================

-Common classes used by RPS packages.
+A collection of classes used by RPS packages.